-The Program will be evaluated by independent experts at Case Western Reserve University, which will utilize the gold standard of impact measurement: a Randomized Controlled Trial (RCT).
+The program is being evaluated by researchers at Case Western Reserve University using the gold standard of impact measurement: a Randomized Controlled Trial (RCT).
 Case Western Reserve University expects that there will be at least 270 families from the community eligible for the program over a 3-year enrollment period.
-FrontLine will provide treatment to 50% of the estimated eligible families, or 135 total families.
+FrontLine will provide treatment to roughly 50% of the estimated eligible families, or 135 total families.
 The RCT will measure the total number of out-of-home foster care days accumulated by families served by FrontLine compared to the number of out-of-home foster care days for families that are served by the existing resources in the community.
 For each reduced day of out-of-home foster care, Cuyahoga County will pay \$75, which represents the current combined average cost of foster care and related placement services.